 We incurred operating expenses in the amount of \$51,538 for the year ended May 31, 2004, compared to operating expenses of \$19,331 for the year ended May 31, 2003.
-We incurred operating expenses in the amount of \$18,618 for the three months ended August 31, 2004, compared to operating expenses of \$12,857 for the three months ended August 31, 2003.
-Operating expenses for the year ended May 31, 2004 and the three months ended August 31, 2004 included expenses incurred in securing and operating our first Internet access network installation contract with the Empire Landmark Hotel and in connection with the preparation of the Form SB-2 registration statement of which this prospectus forms a part.
+Operating expenses for the year ended May 31, 2004 included expenses incurred in securing our first Internet access network installation contract with the Empire Landmark Hotel and in connection with the preparation of the Form SB-2 registration statement of which this prospectus forms a part.